-Two weeks later, the men who murdered Cindy were arrested.
-They were two German brothers who had come to the United States with a plan to marry American women and kill them for life insurance, getting rich that way.
-Cindy was their first and last murder victim although many other women came forth who they were conning and setting up to be next in line.
+Cindy was Michael and Rudi Apelt’s first and last murder victim, although many other women came forth who they were conning, stealing from, and setting up to be next in line for their murderous scheme.
 Countless other locals contacted the Mesa police department after reading about this high profile crime and related their experiences with these con men from custom home builders to Rolex watch distributors to Jaguar car dealers.
 They were pre-spending the life insurance, although flat broke themselves, before they even killed Cindy.
 It is one of the most shocking and unbelievable crime stories you will ever read.

 Cindy was my sister, best friend, anchor and mother substitute.
-She was 30 and I was 29 at the time of her death.
+She was 30, and I was 29, at the time of her death.
 We were 14 months apart in age.
-We barely resembled each other but were often mistaken for twins.
-Losing her was literally the worst thing that could have ever happened to me.
+We barely resembled each other, but were often mistaken for twins.
+Losing her was literally, the worst thing that could have ever happened to me.
 I never thought I would survive it.
-She nicknamed me “KT Cool Lady” so my online moniker “katiecoolady” brings that back to life and is bittersweet for me; remembering and honoring Cindy.
+She nicknamed me “KT Cool Lady”, so my online moniker “katiecoolady” brings that back to life and is bittersweet for me; remembering and honoring Cindy.

-Shortly after Cindy was murdered our younger brother John fell in to full blown paranoid schizophrenia which has disabled him ever since.
+Shortly after Cindy was murdered, our younger brother John fell in to full blown paranoid schizophrenia, which has disabled him ever since.
 He is very lucky to be alive himself right now.
 He was also, on two separate occasions, declared a missing person.
 The twists and turns of his life are unbelievable on their own, yet he is still standing.

 John lives near me now in Arizona as we navigate our lives together.
-Thankfully he’s doing the best he’s done since his diagnosis but that has not happened without considerable effort on both our parts.
-He is one of the most uplifting and angelic people you could ever meet and I’m lucky we are so close now.
+Thankfully, he’s doing the best he’s done since his diagnosis, but that has not happened without considerable effort on both our parts.
+He is one of the most uplifting and angelic people you could ever meet, and I’m lucky we are so close now.

 Somehow I emerged from all of this tragedy in many ways unscathed.
 I believe I have a story of inspiration to tell which can help others find their own way.